-When shopping for visitors insurance, many people ask, "What policy maximum should I choose?".
-There is no one best answer, but the following information will help you make a better decision.
+When shopping for visitors insurance, many people ask, "How much travel medical insurance do I need?".
+They wonder what an adequate policy maximum would be.
+There is no one best answer, but the following information will help you make a better decision when deciding on health insurance while traveling in the USA.

 The rest of this article relates to the policy maximum of comprehensive coverage plans.